How to Cope with The Loss of a Sheltie

 Step 1.
 Be Kind to Yourself During Grief

-If your friend lost their pet dog, you would instinctively advise them to slow down a little, be gentle on themselves, and give themselves time to grieve.
+If your friend lost their Sheltie, you would instinctively advise them to slow down a little, be gentle on themselves, and give themselves time to grieve.
 But following this advice ourselves is not so easy.

 If any of this strikes a cord, push yourself to take the counter-intuitive approach.
-Accept that you are grieving for the loss of your Sheltie, and that calls for kindness.
+Accept that you are grieving for the loss of your very special friend, and that calls for kindness.

 Step 2.
 Allow Yourself to Cry Every Day